“I’d like to be murdered by a jealous wife.”

 She rolled the pen in her white glove.
-“So…does it write in silver?”
-Addie twisted her left wrist to get a peek at her wrist watch.
+“So . . . does it write in silver?”
+Addie twisted her left wrist to get a peek at her watch.
 She started walking again.

-They were half a block from the new location of Rothschild, Newton, and Willoby.
-Addie glanced at the pen, and then up to the optimistic face of Mr. Maxwell.
+They were half a block from the new location of Rothschild, Newton & Willoby.
+Addie glanced at the pen, and then up toward the optimistic face of Mr. Maxwell.
 “I’ve known Mr. Rothschild since I was a kid,” she said sincerely.
 “He couldn’t care less about art.
 He’s only interested in profits and his professional reputation.
-He’ll be looking for a quality pen that’s economical, and he’ll want his signature to say ‘smart’ and ‘successful.’”
+He’ll be looking for a quality pen that’s economical, and he’ll want his signature to say smart and successful.”

 Addie stopped sharp.
 “What you said was fine, Mr. Maxwell.
 But it’s not what Mr. Rothschild will want to hear.”
 She gestured toward the revolving glass door just a few feet from them.
 “The attorney’s office is on the second floor, but I’m meeting Mr. Newton in the lobby of the bank on the first floor.”

-He smiled at her, and a warmth seemed to radiate from his eyes.
+He smiled at her, and warmth radiated from his eyes.
 “I deeply appreciate all that you’ve done for me.
-It was nice meeting you, Miss—well, I assume it’s ‘Miss’—Blonde.”
+It was nice meeting you, Miss—well, I assume it’s Miss—Blonde.”

 Addie laughed and then noticed David Newton walking toward her.
 “Definitely.
 I’ll be wearing something quite different this afternoon.”

-After she introduced the two men, Mr. Maxwell removed his gloves and they shook hands.
-For Addie it was a moment of fuzzy revelation and high anxiety.
+After she introduced the two men, Mr. Maxwell removed his gloves and the two men shook hands.
+For Addie, it was a moment of fuzzy revelation and high anxiety.